calvinckho/restvo-site/server/markdown/privacy-policy.md

 -   [Privacy Policy Updates](#Updates)

-Due to the global nature of the Ionic Services, our privacy practices may vary among the states, countries and regions in which we operate in order to comply with applicable legal requirements.
+Due to the global nature of the Restvo Services, our privacy practices may vary among the states, countries and regions in which we operate in order to comply with applicable legal requirements.

-**PRIVACY SHIELD NOTICE**: We are in the process of submitting our certification of compliance with the [EU-U.S. and Swiss-U.S. Privacy Shield](https://www.privacyshield.gov/welcome) with respect to the personal data of users of the Ionic Services who are residents of the EU, EEA or Switzerland that we receive and process through the Ionic Services.
-We adhere to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, liability and enforcement (hereinafter, “**Privacy Shield Principles**”) for individuals in participating European countries whose personal data is processed through the Ionic Services and will certify accordingly to the Department of Commerce.
+**PRIVACY SHIELD NOTICE**: We are in the process of submitting our certification of compliance with the [EU-U.S. and Swiss-U.S. Privacy Shield](https://www.privacyshield.gov/welcome) with respect to the personal data of users of the Restvo Services who are residents of the EU, EEA or Switzerland that we receive and process through the Restvo Services.
+We adhere to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, liability and enforcement (hereinafter, “**Privacy Shield Principles**”) for individuals in participating European countries whose personal data is processed through the Restvo Services and will certify accordingly to the Department of Commerce.
 Once complete, our Privacy Shield certification will be available [here](https://www.privacyshield.gov/list).
 We may also process personal data submitted relating to individuals in Europe via other compliance mechanisms, including use of the European Union Standard Contractual Clauses or Binding Corporate Rules.

 <span id="infocollected" class="anchor"><span id="InformationCollected" class="anchor"></span></span>**1.
 INFORMATION WE MAY COLLECT**

-The Ionic Services gather certain information automatically, some of which may be considered personal information under applicable law.
+The Restvo Services gather certain information automatically, some of which may be considered personal information under applicable law.

 We collect, process, share, and retain information from you and any devices you may use when you access our Websites, use our Services, register for an account with us, provide us information on a web form, update or add information to your account, participate in community discussions, chats, or otherwise correspond with us.
 The specific information we collect depends upon your use of the Services and Websites, and is described below: